 Microsoft 365 Apps include Outlook for email as well as Word and PowerPoint for content creation.
 Within Microsoft 365, students can also save work into their OneDrive to ensure all documents are backed up in the cloud.

 All students are issued with a Microsoft 365 account when joining the school.
 This gives them free access to Microsoft 365 online and the option to download Microsoft 365 office apps on up to 5 devices.
 Students need to log on to their account online at www.office.com and click on the ‘install Office’ button.
-This will install Microsoft Office on your laptop or device.
+This will install Microsoft Office on your device.

 ⚠️ There is no need to purchase Office 365, it is provided by ISB.